 14. Eco-friendly phone cases

-The first thing I did when I got my new phone was order a case for it online.
+The first thing I did when I got my new phone was to order a case for it online.
 I didn’t even think about looking for a plastic-free option.
 Turns out, some very clever brands have thought of it and they’re amazing!
 Pela makes biodegradable, non-plastic, toxic free phone cases that are 100% compostable once you’re done with them.
 They will keep your phone safe when you travel, without destroying the environment.
 Find Eco-Friendly Phone Cases here.

 A few facts about plastic….